 Indian government spends nearly Rs.
-2 Lakh Cr on 100 flagship programs focused on range of public services and among them 10 big flagship programs like MNREGS and Sarva Shiksha Abhimanyu and other similar schemes - which accounts for 90% of the resources.
-So there are 90 other small programs which soak up administrative capacity which significantly affects in the implementation of bigger schemes.
-The policies are made in ministries but implemented at state, district and village level and the administrator may not know about every scheme implemented in his/her district.
-So removing the small schemes to better focus on larger schemes can improve the administrators in executing.
+2 Lakh Cr on 100 flagship programs focused on range of Abhimanyu and other similar schemes - which accounts for 90% of the resources.
+So there are 90 implementation of bigger schemes.
+The policies are made in ministries but implemented at state, district and village level and the administrator may not know about every scheme implemented in administrators in executing.
 Secondly, the schemes can be tailor made as per the local conditions.
-Some states like Tamil Nadu, Kerala, and Gujarat and to some extent Maharashtra have been successful in implementing healthcare schemes but other states like Bihar, Orissa and other states not.
+Some states like Tamil Nadu, Kerala, and Gujarat and to some extent Maharashtra have been not.
 There is a need of better coordination among centre and state governments and may be customized policies may work better than homogenous ones in some states.
 And lastly, there is a need of better coordination among private entities, community, civil society, NGOs and government in designing a public policy in order to improve the transparency, quality and effectiveness of a policy or scheme.